Category: Disaster Planning, Education and Exercises

 Johns Hopkins All Children’s Hospital recently participated in an emergency preparedness training exercise on Dec.
 7 led by the Tampa Bay Rays, in collaboration with the city of St. Petersburg, Pinellas County and federal law enforcement agencies

-In the wake of deadly mass shooting around the nation, Gabor Kelen, M.D., discusses how Johns Hopkins would respond to an influx of patients.
+In the wake of deadly mass shootings around the nation, Gabor Kelen, M.D., discusses how Johns Hopkins would respond to an influx of patients.

 Johns Hopkins All Children’s came together to keep the hospital operating during Hurricane Irma.
 Find out how they prepared and weathered the storm.